-Libros que aspiro a explorar en lo que me queda de vida sobre las
+Libros a explorar sobre las

 cerebro, la mente, el consciente y el inconsciente… en fin, lo que nos